The Ultimate Guide to What Dogs Can’t Eat

 - Coffee (grounds and beans).
 Dogs that eat coffee grounds or beans can get “caffeine” toxicity.
 The symptoms are very similar to those of chocolate toxicity and can be just as or even more serious.

 - Table Scraps.
 Scraps, especially those that are fatty can cause gastrointestinal upset or pancreatitis in dogs.
-Some dogs tolerate table scraps well but others can become very ill.
+Some dogs tolerate table scraps well, but others can become very ill.

-Best Treats for Dogs
+The Best Treats for Dogs

 When shopping for treats, look for the seal of approval from the Association of American Feed Control Officials (AAFCO), which publishes feed regulations and ingredient definitions.

 The best treats for dogs are either kibble from their regular dog food or treats made for dogs that meet the AAFCO requirements.
-If the dog food or treat follows their guidelines, the label will include a statement that proclaims it is, “formulated to meet the AAFCO Dog Food Nutrient Profile for Puppies/Adults/Senior.”
+If the dog food or treat follows their guidelines, the label will include a statement that proclaims it as, “formulated to meet the AAFCO Dog Food Nutrient Profile for Puppies/Adults/Senior.”

 Some companies create treats specifically to be compliant with the AAFCO standards.